Help! I Breached the Chargeback Thresholds! Now What?!

 7Implement your plan and monitor the results.

-After you breach thresholds, the card network will ask you to create and submit a chargeback reduction plan as part of your enrollment in the chargeback program.
+After you breach thresholds, you may be asked to create and submit a chargeback reduction plan as part of your enrollment in the chargeback program.

 But you shouldn’t think of the plan as administrative busy work.
 You can’t write out a plan and then just file it away.
 You need to actually do what you said you would do!